babelouest/ulfius/README.md

 - Client websocket request execution, the websocket messages exchange is executed in dedicated callback functions.

+### Websockets

+- Create a websocket service application

+- Create websocket client application

+- Connect to a websocket with a simple websocket client command: `uwsc`

 ## Installation

 See [INSTALL.md](INSTALL.md) file for installation details